-This video is called Art Museum Mauritshuis (The Hague, the Netherlands), part 1.
+This video is about art museum Mauritshuis (The Hague, the Netherlands).

 From daily The Independent in Britain:

 Just as Tracy Chevalier pilfered Vermeer’s ‘Girl with a Pearl Earring’ and Proust purloined the artist’s ‘View of Delft‘, so Donna Tartt appropriated Fabritius’s ‘The Goldfinch’ – set to be Booker-longlisted this week – as her inspiration.
 But what is it about the Golden Age of Dutch art that so enthrals novelists?
 Boyd Tonkin travels to the Mauritshuis museum, home to these three masterpieces and many more, to see for himself.

 Sunday 20 July 2014

 Blessed are the latecomers.
 By a couple of days, I missed the official press unveiling of the restored Mauritshuis, the treasure-crammed “jewel-box” of an art museum in The Hague that houses the Dutch royal picture collection.
 So, after the media crowd had left but before the gallery opened its doors to the public, I was allowed to sit in Room 15 for as long as I liked, almost alone.
 Outside, around the town lake and beside the 17th-century courts and mansions of the seat of the Netherlands government, orange-clad cafés geared up for another Holland World Cup game.
 Inside, in room after masterpiece-crammed room, time stopped – and the paintings began to whisper their tantalising stories.